ArtHitParade

 Sports card collectors have not stopped loving the old glories.
 The most sought-after items are rarities in their own series, like the T206 Wagner or the 1952 Topps of Mickey Mantle.
 The cards kept in the best condition have been attracting investors for a few years.

-Modern editors like Upper Deck and Topps add goodies that allow them to offer limited editions with a separate serialization.
+Modern editors such as Upper Deck and Topps add goodies that allow them to offer limited editions with a separate serialization.
 They may include the integration in the card of an element from another category of collectibles, such as the autograph signature of the player or a piece of his jersey.
 There can also be only a tiny difference in the design of the card.

 The new collector-investor will want to constitute for a model of his choice a complete set of all the variants, and in the best possible condition.